 Semiconductors, software, robots internet, telephone, etc. are just an extension (over centuries) of stone age tools, chisels, axes, matchsticks, paper, watches, washing machines, etc...technological advancement is continuous, and we are constantly improving our productive powers by inventing new tools.
 We produce more for the same work (same man hours worked) with these tools, which is what human progress is all about.

 Primitive tribes have everyone doing something-mostly foraging for food.
 The more developed the society, the less the need to work.
 Progress is not about keeping everyone employed-it is about efficiently producing things.
-That's where tools, machines, robots, AI, etc. help-they help produce consumable goods more efficiently.
+That's where tools, machines, robots, AI (Artificial Intelligence), etc. help-they help produce consumable goods more efficiently.
 Lamenting about the loss of jobs because of automation, robots, etc. is the same as lamenting about the progress which intelligent humans make in producing goods more efficiently or cheaply.

 The warnings for loss of jobs because of technological progress are nothing more than luddites' arguments against modernization and technology.

 Adam Smith may have underestimated the role of tools and technology in improving production of society

 We don't have to go back in time to see how our ancestors used tools and machinery.
 In many parts of the world there are still aboriginal tribes, and if you look at how they live, you get a glimpse of how our ancestors lived.
 Aboriginal tribes and poor countries have less automation and tools than rich countries; and this shows you that a society with a large number of machines is a developed, well-to-do society.